 What Is ADHD?

 ADHD is a common neurobehavioral disorder that can last from childhood into the adult years.
-Approximately 4 percent of adults in the United States suffer from the disorder.
-ADHD in adults is typified by many symptoms, including the following:
+Approximately 4 percent of adults in the United States suffer from ADHD.
+In ADHD adults, it presents itself in a range of symptoms, so not everyone’s ADHD looks the same.
+The most common symptoms include:

 - Trouble staying focused on routine tasks